-The risk management policy is implemented by the Group Executive Committee under the supervision of the Audit, Compliance, and Risk Committee and of the Board of Directors.
+The policy is implemented by the Group Executive Committee (including by means of procedures) under the Board of Directors' oversight, supported by the Audit, Compliance, and Risk Committee.
+Risk management activities are recorded on a risk map, which the Audit, Compliance, and Risk Committee reviews and discusses on a regular basis and are then reported to the Board of Directors.

-It includes the definition of targets, the assessment of risks and responses to such risks.
-The work relating to risk management is summarised in a risk map, which is reviewed and discussed by the Audit, Compliance, and Risk Committee on a regular basis.